urql-graphql/urql/README.md

 This is a drop-in replacement for the default `cacheExchange` that, instead of document caching, caches normalized data by keys and connections between data.

+You can also pass your introspected GraphQL schema to the `cacheExchange`, which enables it to deliver partial results and match fragments deterministically!

 `urql` is already quite a comprehensive GraphQL client.
 However in several cases it may be desirable to have data update across the entirety of an app when a response updates some known pieces of data.
 This cache also provides configurable APIs to: